psiva/Campaign/avoiding_common_attacks.md

 Avoided using delegatecall and ensured the libraries I used do not carry this risk to prevent hacks similar Parity Multi-Sig wallet hack.

 **Contract Ownership**
+Used a modifier onlyOwner for defining Contract Ownership.
+OpenZeppelin's Ownable contract is the alternative.

+**Loops/DoS attack**
+Used mappings instead of arrays to avoid infinite loops and prevent DoS attacks